Upper Division MCB Courses

 Prerequisites: Biology 1A/1AL or equivalent course.
 MCELLBI N184 (may be taken concurrently)

 This 3 week lab course will focus on applications of CRISPR technology as a platform for genome editing and functional genomics.
 The program will consist of a hands-on laboratory experience demonstrating how CRISPR systems work in situ, as well as use genome editing both in vitro and in vivo.
 Students will utilize fundamental molecular biology techniques and learn additional protocols specific to genome editing.
 Two bioinformatics based lessons will cover the essential programs and analyses used in the genome editing field.
-This course requires concurrent enrollment in a lecture component (MCELLBI N184), where lecturers will address topics in genome editing and CRISPR-Cas9 research.
-(Su)
+This course requires concurrent enrollment in a lecture component (MCELLBI N184), where lecturers will address topics in genome editing and CRISPR-Cas9 research. (currently not offered)

 Prerequisites: Biology 1A, Physics 8B (Physics 8B may be taken concurrently)